svictor9/j3-blog.php/README.md

+# Joomla 3 override for blog.php to display subcategory titles
 On Joomla 3,this simple override adds the subcategory title above the relevant articles in category blogs.
 The result looks like this:

 ````